-Students protest as former KKK member David Duke debates at historic black university
+David Duke debate appearance marked by protest

-(CNN)Protesters rocked and clashed with police outside a US Senate debate Wednesday in Louisiana that included former Ku Klux Klan member David Duke.
-Police used pepper spray on protesters as they tried to squeeze through the doors of the debate venue on the New Orleans campus of historically black Dillard University, according to local reports.
+(CNN)Protesters clashed with police outside a US Senate candidate debate Wednesday in Louisiana that included former Ku Klux Klan leader David Duke.

+Police used pepper spray on protesters as they tried to squeeze through the doors of the debate venue on the New Orleans campus of historically black Dillard University, according to a university spokesman.

 "I can taste the pepper spray," Nick Reimann, a writer for Loyola University's student newspaper, tweeted.